GHW-based Necessary and Sufficient Conditions for Support Constrained Generator Matrices

-Since the GM-MDS conjecture are about $1$-MDS linear codes, we can consider the conjecture about $2$-MDS linear codes.
-The generalized Hamming weights of $2$-MDS linear codes are as follows, Hence the GHW -based support constrained conditions on the subset systems for two or more subsets are the same as the MDS condition in the GM-MDS conjecture.
-The case of one subset constraint $|{\bf S}_i|\leq k-1$ is stronger than the condistion
+Since the GM-MDS conjecture are about $1$-MDS linear codes, we can consider the direct generalization of the GM-MDS conjecture for $2$-MDS linear codes.
+The generalized Hamming weights of $2$-MDS linear (not MDS) codes are as follows, Many algebraic-geometric $[n,k]_q$ codes from elliptic curves with code lenght $n>q+2$ have their generalized Hamming weights as above.
+However for algebraic-geometric code from elliptic curve cases, not every subset of $[n]$ of the cardinality $k$ can be the set of zero coordinate positions of nonzero codeword, the condition $|{\bf S}_i| \leq k-1$ is a natural constraint.\\

+Therefore the GHW -based support constrained conditions on the subset systems for two or more subsets are the same as the MDS condition in the GM-MDS conjecture.
+The case of one subset constraint $|{\bf S}_i|\leq k-1$ is stronger than the condition \\